Giovanni Battista Scalabrini: Episcopate

 He held three diocesan synods with one being on the Eucharist; the first was held from 2–4 September 1879 (the first in 156 years) which focused on the needs of children while the other two were held in 1893 and 1899.
 The 1899 synodal document spanned 350 pages and he alone wrote the text for it.
 The synod on the Eucharist was held from 26 to 30 August 1899 and in that he ordered that altars be made of marble and he revived Eucharistic confraternities as well as asking that chalices be made of gilded silver.
 The bishop also resumed the procession of Corpus Christi despite government and secular opposition.
 The second synod was held from 2–4 May 1893 and dealt with diocesan administration.

 He reorganized seminaries and reformed their curricula and this could be considered quite interesting since it precluded the Thomistic reform of Pope Leo XIII.
 Leo XIII later dubbed Piacenza "the City of Catechsis" while Cardinal Giovanni Nasalli Rocca di Corneliano praised Scalabrini's heroic efforts for leading his diocese and for the championing of the migrants.
 He organized collections to help farmers that were affected from the landslides at Tollara in 1895 and of Villanova and Bettola in 1904.
 He sent aid to flood victims in the Veneto and Polesine in 1882 as well as for the earthquake of Casamicciola in 1883.
 He also sent aid for those affected from the cloudburst in Campidano in 1889 as well as the families affected from the explosion of an arms depot in 1894 in Pontremoli.
 He made a third diocesan visitation from 1888 to 1891.

 He also tended to the ill and to prisoners to comfort them.
-He also saved thousands of farmers and workers from the 1879–80 famine and twice sold his horses (used for pastoral visitations) as well as a pectoral cross and a golden chalice that Pope Pius IX had given him in order to purchase food.
+He also saved thousands of farmers and workers from the 1879–80 famine and twice sold his horses (used for pastoral visitations) as well as a pectoral cross and a golden chalice that Pope Pius IX had given him to purchase food.
 He oversaw the distribution of 244 460 bowls of soup with flour and firewood coupons in just two months though when pawning his valuables people believed he was at detriment; people said he would end up dead on nothing but straw but he countered and said it would be good to die where Jesus Christ was born.
 He often spent hours in Eucharistic adoration in addition to giving Marian homilies and going on Marian pilgrimages.
 He was perceived to be an eloquent orator and Luigi Orione once said that his words "showed how he burned with apostolic zeal".
 His master of ceremonies once said that Scalabrini recited rosaries each day and when on foot on diocesan visits often stepped aside at times from the path to recite them.